 The beans can be picked as they mature, usually after two months of growth and flowering.
 The vines will continue to produce beans until the first frost.

-Vegetables: How to Buy Fresh Sweet Corn
+Vegetable Garden Tips: How to Buy Fresh Sweet Corn

 How hard can it be to buy good corn?
 The answer is not hard at all.
 Like all vegetables, fresher sweet corn tastes better that aged sweet corn.
 The reasoning is fairly simple.
 Sweet corn loses its sweetness, or sugar content, as time and temperature convert the sugars to starches.